Frozen Fuel of Climate Change

 Hasn't This Happened Before?

 Hearing this, many will ask why we’re so worried now.
-Indeed, large-scale thawing of permafrost has happened many times in the geologic past, and global biodiversity has often not been severely impacted.
+Indeed, large-scale thawing of permafrost has happened before, and life clearly survived.
 The most critical issue that many fail to understand is that of RATE.
-The history of our planet strongly suggests that when large-scale change happens quickly, the result is mass extinction.
+Yes, we have evidence that this has happened in the past, but not at the rate it’s happening now.
+And the history of our planet strongly suggests that when large-scale change happens quickly, the result is mass extinction.

 The Gist of It All